 - Less fish/frogs/insects.
 Ducks are predators, and even hand-fed pet ducks will forage for about 75% of their diet.
 The upside of this means you'll have less pesky insects in your garden.
 This is especially nice if you have vegetables, as the ducks will find and eat the slugs, caterpillars, locusts and beetles that have been eating your crops.
 The downside is that they will also eat some of the frogs, tadpoles, and small fish that inhabit your pond; although this is not necessarily a problem if your priority is ducks.
 In fact, if you have a pair of large breeding koi in your pond, the ducks will help manage the explosion of your fish population in the spring after the thousands of koi eggs hatch.

 • Success with your duck pond depends on selecting the correct pump.
 We recommend using a solids-handling pump to assist with the enormous amounts of duck muck.
 To select the right size pump, follow the manufacturers suggestions based on pond size, and err on the larger side.

 • Vary the edges.
 You never see a perfectly circular pond ringed by identically-sized rocks in nature, so don't build your pond that way and expect it to perform as a natural pond.
-Maybe you want to include a sandy beach-area so the ducks can casually walk in and out of the pond.
+You may want to include a sandy beach-area so the ducks can casually walk in and out of the pond.
 This area can be set up with a nice lounge chair and umbrella where you can relax and be near your ducks.

 • Include an island or some larger rocks in the center of the pond that will give the ducks a safe place to go when they feel threatened.
 This will help keep them safe should a fox or coyote get in your yard.